mithubindia/vmenu/README.md

 📦 **Dependencies:**
 - `bash`, `curl`, `wget`, `jq`, `whiptail`, `python3-venv` (These dependencies are installed automatically during setup.)
 - **Translations are handled in a Python virtual environment using `googletrans-env`.**

 ---

-## 📌 Contributing
-Contributions are welcome!
-If you want to improve **ProxMenux**, feel free to fork the repository and submit a pull request.

----